Juda77/MathDojo/README.md

 This program is a full-stack web app for users to practice math problems(it's sort of like my own mini-version of MyMathLab, WebAssign, and various other STEM practice platforms).
 It provides randomly generated basic math problems, and also checks the user's answers to make sure they are correct.

-<p>This program is comprised of both client-side and server-side components.</p>
 <header>This project uses the following tools:</header>
 <ul>
   <li>HTML + CSS + Bootstrap</li>